OffchainLabs/arbitrum-tutorials/packages/l1-l3-teleport/README.md

-# L2 block verification in assertion
+# L1 to L3 Bridging

 This tutorial shows how to bridge tokens from L1 to an Arbitrum L3.